Windsurfing Chiemsee Produktions v Boots

 Windsurfing Chiemsee Produktions v.
-Boots is a trademark law decision by the European Court of Justice (“ECJ”) ruling that geographic marks can be registered, as long as the public associates that mark with the trademark owner, and not with the geographic area.
+Boots is a trademark law decision by the European Court of Justice (“ECJ”) ruling that geographic marks can be registered, as long as the public associates that mark with the trademark owner, and not merely with the geographic area.
 According to most systems of trademark law internationally, a mark that designates a geographic place is insufficiently distinctive, legally speaking.

 Background of the Case

 The Chiemsee is the name of the largest lake in Bavaria, Germany.
 A company located close to the lake registered the trademark “Chiemsee” as a picture mark to be used in connection with sportswear under German law.
 A competitor also using a picture mark with the designation “Chiemsee” took objection to this, arguing that because the mark consisted of the name of the lake, it was unregistrable under Article 3(1)(c) of the Harmonization Directive because it was a “geographically descriptive” mark.
 The case reached the national court of last resort, which referred the question whether any and all registrations for geographically descriptive marks must be refused under the First Council Directive 89/104/EEC of December 21, 1988, to the ECJ.